 When comparing Omnifocus vs Facilethings, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 23rd while Omnifocus is ranked 49th.
+In the question“What are the best cross-platform to do list apps?”
+Facilethings is ranked 30th while Omnifocus is ranked 56th.

 Ranked in these QuestionsQuestion Ranking